What I've learned from 10 years of bike commuting

 If you are looking to buy an ebike, my recommendation would be to see if you can rent or borrow a similar bike and use it on your commute both ways before hand.
 Riding it up and down the block of the bike shop won't really show you what it is like to ride up that hill you need to go up, or when it is loaded up with all your work stuff.

-If you do decide to buy a fancy road bike or full sus mountain bike, my advice would be to leave those at home for the commute and ride in on something a bit more durable, cheaper and easier to fix.
+If you do decide to buy a fancy road bike or full suspension mountain bike, my advice would be to leave those at home for the commute and ride in on something a bit more durable, cheaper and easier to fix.
 Commutes can be tough on bikes - they are often in bad weather, you often need to leave a bike outside in the elements for a time - so if you can, save the fancy bikes for when you are riding for fun.

 Clothing